 - Early screening for dyslexia.

 - Evidence-based remediation programs for general and special education students who show signs of dyslexia.

 - Teacher training on dyslexia, its warning signs, and accommodation strategies that can help students with dyslexia.

-- Access to appropriate assistive technologies in the public school setting for students with dyslexia.
+- Access to appropriate assistive technologies in educational environments for students with dyslexia.